ibm-cloud-docs/cis/logpush.md

 The data from Logpush is the same as that from [Logpull](/docs/cis?topic=cis-logpull#logpull).
 However, unlike Logpull, which allows you to download request logs, Logpush provides the option to push the request logs to an {{site.data.keyword.cos_full}} ({{site.data.keyword.cos_short}}) bucket.
 You must [enable log retention](/docs/cis?topic=cis-logpull#log-retention) before using Logpush.

 Range and firewall event logs are not included in HTTP(s) logs and require separate jobs.
 These jobs can be pushed to the same {{site.data.keyword.cos_short}} bucket, but must have a different path.
-[Cloud Logs?]{: tag-purple}

 Logpush uses HTTPS endpoints for {{site.data.keyword.cos_full_notm}}, so the log data is encrypted while in motion.